PasanSWijekoon/MCQ/CONTRIBUTING.md

-# How to Contribute to this Interview Curriculum
+# How to Contribute to this Exam Curriculum

 **The primary objective of these challenges is twofold:**
 - **1) The challenge content should be very high quality.**
-- **2) The challenges should cover topics that are commonly encountered in software engineering interviews.**
+- **2) The challenges should cover topics that are commonly encountered in Object Oriented Programming.**

 If anyone wants to contribute new material please be sure to have approval or reach out for approval admin, or open an issue here and indicate you want to contribute.
 This is just to keep contributions organized.
 Thank you!
 If you want to contribute, read on.